 - Construction Type: 44,000 square feet of high-rise office space for major law firm.

-Nick Vaters is the newest Project Manager for DBaC Inc and he is not new to the business at all, with over two decades of construction experience.
+Nick Vaters is the newest Project Manager for DBaC Inc but he is not new to the business at all, with over two decades of construction experience.
 Nick has done everything from building a home from the ground up to working on TI jobs of over $20 million.
 Nick says it isn’t the size of the job that matters – but taking pride in every job, big or small.

 Nick grew up in Downey and has a second career as a musician.
 He has played most prominent Southern California venues including The Roxy, The Troubadour, The Observatory in Santa Ana and the Sunset House of Blues.
 Nick is married to Jaclyn and they have two children, Gia who is 6 and Nico who is 4.